premake/premake-core/website/docs/os/os.findheader.md

 `headerfile` is a file name of a file path to locate.

 `additionalpaths` is a string or a table of one or more additional search path.
-Can be absolute or relative paths.
-If relative, they are relative to all the default search paths.
+The paths may be absolute or relative.
+If the path is a relative path, it is relative to each of the default search paths.

 ### Return Value ###